se-edu/se-book/projectDuke/text.md

 <include boilerplate src="dukeNestedFragment.md" var-target="A-Exceptions" var-name="Extension: `A-Exceptions`" />

 * **Minimal**: handle at least the two types of errors shown in the example above.
+* **Typical**:
-* **Stretch goal**: handle all possible errors in the current version.
-As you evolve Duke, continue to handle errors related to the new features added.
+  * Handle all possible errors in the current version.
+  * As you evolve the chatbot, continue to handle errors related to the new features added.
+* **Stretch goals**:
+  * Make the error handling more error-specific e.g., give the user a clear/specific explanation of the error and how to correct it.

 </div><hr><!-- ================================================================================================ -->
 <div id="Level-6">